VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Example:
-> A separately assessed lot or piece of real property - New York
+> A separately assessed lot or piece of real property - New York Property tax and assessment administration definitions / [guidance](https://www.tax.ny.gov/research/property/equal/assessrpt/b_define.htm)

 ### Separate Mapped Unit, Defined by Unique Identifier

-> "Parcel" means a separate plot of land as identified by the municipality tax map and lot number. - New Hampshire
+> "Parcel" means a separate plot of land as identified by the municipality tax map and lot number. - New Hampshire Admin.
+Code § Cub 301.15

 ### Separate Mapped Unit, Defined by Legal Document